devsnek/snekfetch/README.md

 Snekfetch is a fast, efficient, and user-friendly library for making HTTP requests.

-It also supports native alpn negotation in node for effecient http/2 requests!
+It also supports native ALPN negotiation in node for efficient http/2 requests!

 The API was inspired by superagent, however it is much smaller and faster.
 In fact, in browser, it is a mere 4.0kb.